GeorgeIniatis/Blood_Brain_Barrier_Drug_Prediction/Manual.md

 ## Build instructions

 No particular build instructions needed.
-Anyone with Python can access the different function used in `modify_dataset.py`, `pubmed_api_calls.py` and `pubmed_api_calls.py`, and as for the notebook you just need a Jupyter installation.
+Anyone with Python can access the different function used in `modify_dataset.py`, `pubmed_api_calls.py` and `pubmed_api_calls.py`, and as for `notebook.ipynb` you just need a Jupyter installation.

 ### Requirements